 All these research projects using data from the Elfe cohort were approved by the Elfe data access committee (CADE) made up of representatives of the project team and researchers associated with Elfe.

 Input from teachers about the children’s early learning, peer relationships and any special educational needs enriches the information we collect directly from the parents.
-Following on from our first two school surveys, conducted in nursery schools in 2016 and in the first year of primary school in 2018, Year 3 primary teachers will be asked by Elfe parents in the spring of 2020 to give their children maths and French exercises to do.
+Following on from our first two school surveys, conducted in nursery schools in 2016 and in the first year of primary school in 2018, Year 3 primary teachers have been asked by Elfe parents in the fall of 2020 to give their children maths and French exercises to do.